wilsonliaows/docs/workbot/workbot-examples.md

 ![New Deal](/assets/images/Workbot/workbot-examples/new-deal-form.jpg)
 *Fill in the fields of the form and then hit save*

-Once you save the request, you will receive a confirmation notification.
+Once you save the request, you will receive a confirmation stating that a new request has been made.
 ![Confirmation](/assets/images/Workbot/workbot-examples/confirmation.jpg)
 *Deal support request confirmation*